Please see this guest post from the Annandale NHS and the Tillsonburg and District Historical Society:

 Only paying members may vote for the new Executive, so join today and cast your vote!

-Our speaker for tonight will be Krista Hulshof Duynisveld, presenting Ontario Barn Preservation: Preserving Ontario’s Rural History One Barn at a Time!
+Our speaker for tonight will be Krista Hulshof Duynisveld, presenting

-The Vision of the Ontario Barn Preservation: ‘Is dedicated to preserving our heritage barns.
+The Vision of the Ontario Barn Preservation‘Is dedicated to preserving our heritage barns.
 We are a not-for-profit organization.
 Heritage barns are not only beautiful pieces of architecture and craftsmanship, they contribute to our rural landscape and as they disappear Ontario’s landscape is permanently changed.
 Ontario Barn Preservation provides resources, advice, connections, events, and services to preserve our barns.’

 Architect Krista Hulshof Duynisveld will outline the work of the Ontario Barn Preservation and the importance of barn preservation and the important stories of Ontario’s pioneering past.